ModeShape/modeshape-performance/README.md

 - `testsuite.properties` - configuration file which controls the configuration parameters for the test suites (all of them)

   * `testsuite.config.nodeCount` - the number of nodes which are set-up by default by each suite.
 Note that there may be suites that ignore this setting.

+- `output.properties` - a configuration file that controls where the output for each module is written
+  * `test.data.output.folder` - the folder where the raw text data for each test should be placed inside the corresponding test module, relative to the current working directory, which is `${basedir}`.
+The default is `target/classes/test-data-output`
+  * `test.data.output.package` - the package (inside each module jar) where the output data can be located.
+It is directly related to the above path, and defaults to `test-data-output`
+  * `reports.output.folder` - the folder where the graphic reports should be placed, relative to the current working directory, which is `${basedir}`.
+The default is `reports`.

+Then, each module can define a properties file for each configuration, and these are placed in `{module}/src/test/resources` and typically named `{profile-name}.properties`.
+The content of these files are usually implementation specific, but can also override any of the properties defined above.